hail-is/hail/hail/www/index.md

 and feature requests.
 Chat with the Hail team and user community in Hail's [Zulip chatroom](https://hail.zulipchat.com).

-Hail is actively developed, and new features are frequently added.
+Hail is actively developed with new features and performance improvements integrated weekly.
 See the [changelog](https://hail.is/docs/0.2/change_log.html) for more information.

 ### Maintainer